MicrosoftDocs/visualstudio-docs/docs/python/defining-custom-python-project-commands.md

 >
 > As you may know, Visual Studio provide a means to edit the project file direct.
 You first right-click the project file and select **Unload project**, then right-click again and select **Edit (project-name)** to open the project in the Visual Studio editor.
 You then make and save edits, then right-click the project once more and select **Reload project**, which also prompts you to confirm closing the project file in the editor.
 >
-> Unfortunately, all these clicks become quite tedious in the inner loop of developing a custom command.
-A more efficient workflow is thus to have the project loaded in Visual Studio, then open the project file in a separate editor altogether (such as another instance of Visual Studio, Visual Studio Code, Notepad, etc.).
-When you save changes in the editor and switch to Visual Studio, Visual Studio detects the changes and asks whether to reload the project ("The project (name) has been modified outside the environment.").
+> When developing a custom command, however, all these clicks can become tedious.
+For a more efficient workflow, load the project in Visual Studio and also open the `'.pyproj` file in a separate editor altogether (such as another instance of Visual Studio, Visual Studio Code, Notepad, etc.).
+When you save changes in the editor and switch to Visual Studio, Visual Studio detects changes and asks whether to reload the project ("The project (name) has been modified outside the environment.").
 Select **Reload** and your changes are immediately applied in just one step.

-## Walkthrough: add a single command to a project file
+## Walkthrough: add a command to a project file

 To familiarize yourself with custom commands, this section walks through a simple example that runs a project's startup file directly using python.exe.
 (Such a command is effectively the same as using **Debug > Start Without Debugging**.)